You can move a custom domain from one Squarespace site to another. How you move your domain between sites depends on who hosts your domain:

 Start with the site where your domain is currently linked:

-- In the Home Menu, click Settings, then click Domains.
-You can also press ? while any panel is open and search domains.
+- In the Home menu, click Settings, then click Domains.
 (If you're moving a domain from a parking page, start by clicking the domain in your main menu.)

 - Click the domain you’d like to move.

 - Scroll down, and click Move Domain to Another Site.

 Note: If you don’t see a Move Domain to Another Site button, you don’t have another site with a paid website, domain, or Google Workspace subscription on your account.
 Review your sites in your account dashboard and upgrade your trial site, if needed, before moving the domain.